 returned to their original glory.
 So many of them are just beautiful.
 I would love to live in a big old gorgeous home like that - as long as it had A/C, heat and all the modern conveinences - I am not a person known to "rough it".
 I prefer to live like it's 2007.

 It is a huge library and quite beautiful.
 We went on a field trip in the 4th grade (meaning DS went on a field trip and I tagged along) and got the grand tour.
-There are four floors and not a right angle anywere in

 the building or on the grounds - only curves.
 It makes for interesting angles, or rather, lack of angles when you view it from the balconies or windows.
 They had to clear out hundreds of very old trees to build this library, but they took all the trees and built all the chairs that are in the library.
-The chairs are a distinct design and are named the "Fayetteville Chair".
-There was also an old outbuilding of some sort on

 the property and they used the brick and woodwork to build a working fireplace and mantle in the reading room of the library.
 All of the granite and limestone was taken out of Arkansas quarries.
 It is quite interesting to see when you know all the specifics of everything like we learned.
 But a lot of townspeople think it is extravagent and overdone.
 But, I think it is really beautiful.